 |Primary Voltage (V1):||<200 kV|

-The results from the soil resistivity tests were processed using CDEGS – RESAP engineering module, which indicated a multi-layer soil structure.
-The data modelled in CDEGS RESAP was contrasted with the previous data assumptions held, which allowed an improvement in soil model accuracy of 30%.
+The results from the soil resistivity tests, processed using CDEGS – RESAP engineering module.
+Also, which indicated a multi-layer soil structure.
+Thus, the data modelled in CDEGS RESAP contrasted with the previous data assumptions held.
+Therefore, which allowed an improvement in soil model accuracy of 30%.

-Once an appropriately accurate soil model had been derived from the soundings data, attention turned to characterising the HV source power from the overhead transmission lines, which supported a significant quantity of tower structures (tower chain impedance) and remote earthing arrangements feeding a local substation, including the build of the step-down transformers and associated earthing transformers in CDEGS HIFREQ virtual model space.
+So, once an appropriately accurate soil model had been derived.
+From the soundings data.
+Attention turns to characterising the HV source power from the overhead transmission lines.
+And, which supports a significant quantity of tower structures.
+Tower chain impedance.
+And also, remote earthing arrangements feeding a local substation.
+Including the build of the step-down transformers and associated earthing transformers in CDEGS HIFREQ virtual model space.

-Using Finite Element Analysis software CDEGS HIFREQ, the model representing all the existing (and proposed) above and below earthing arrangements for the entire data centre and its data halls, was subsequently analysed including impedance contributions and parallel return paths from reinforcement, overhead earth wires, OHL towers, cable sheaths, pits, lightning protection and plant bonding arrangements.
+As a result, using Finite Element Analysis software CDEGS HIFREQ.
+The model representing all the existing (and proposed) above and below earthing arrangements.
+For the entire data centre and its data halls.
+Subsequently analysed.
+Also, including impedance contributions and parallel return paths.
+From reinforcement, overhead earth wires, OHL towers, cable sheaths, pits, lightning protection and plant bonding arrangements.

 - Performance & Safety: A comprehensive Earth Fault Study using CDEGS Hifreq of the Electrical Earthing Design, from source to the site’s local substation and data halls to establish a SAFE electrical earth system to EN 50522 capable of protecting life (touch and step voltages) against the risk of an imported fault.